MadDeCoDeR/Classic-RBDOOM-3-BFG/README.txt

 When it's done you should have the normal windows installation of Doom 3 BFG in ./doom3bfg/ and the needed files in ./doom3bfg/base/
 That number is the "AppID" of Doom 3 BFG; if you wanna use this to get the data of other games you own, you can look up the AppID at https://steamdb.info/

+NOTE that we've previously recommended using download_depot in the Steam console to install the game data.
+That turned out to be unreliable and result in broken, unusable game data.
+So use SteamCMD instead, as described above.
+GOG:

+Alternatively with the GOG installer, you can use Wine to install the game.
+See https://winehq.org/download for details on how to install wine for Linux and Mac.

+Once Wine is installed and configured on your system install Doom 3 BFG edition using the downloaded installers from gog.com:

+> wine setup_doom_3_bfg_1.14_\(13452\)_\(g\).exe

+(there will be several .exe files from GOG, make sure all of them are in the same directory)

+Once this is complete, by default you can find your Doom 3 BFG "base/" directory at ".wine/drive_c/GOG\ Games/DOOM\ 3\ BFG/base".

+Extra:

 Additionally in Ubuntu you can open the RBDoom3BFG file with the text editor and add the missing paths on it and save it as .desktop.
 This will give you a desktop shortcut for Ubuntu.
 (NOTE: I don't know if other operating systems support this file)

-NOTE that we've previously recommended using download_depot in the Steam console to install the game data.
-That turned out to be unreliable and result in broken, unusable game data.
-So use SteamCMD instead, as described above.
+Also you can install www.mono-project.com.
+Which allow you to use CDL.exe natively on linux.
+After you have install mono, download the latest release of this project and extract the CDL.exe in the same directory RBDoom3BFG is.

 Anyway: